Rogue security software

 Rogue security software is a form of malicious software and internet fraud that misleads users into believing there is a virus on their computer and aims to convince them to pay for a fake malware removal tool that actually installs malware on their computer.
 It is a form of scareware that manipulates users through fear, and a form of ransomware.
 Rogue security software has been a serious security threat in desktop computing since 2008.
 An early example that gained infamy was SpySheriff and its clones, such as Nava Shield.

+With the rise of cyber-criminals and a black market with thousands of organizations and individuals trading exploits, malware, virtual assets, and credentials, rogue security software has become one of the most lucrative criminal operations.

 Propagation

 Rogue security software mainly relies on social engineering (fraud) to defeat the security built into modern operating system and browser software and install itself onto victims' computers.
 A website may, for example, display a fictitious warning dialog stating that someone's machine is infected with a computer virus, and encourage them through manipulation to install or purchase scareware in the belief that they are purchasing genuine antivirus software.

 Most have a Trojan horse component, which users are misled into installing.
 The Trojan may be disguised as: